-Skunks and Rabies Risk Reduction
+Skunks & Rabies Risk Reduction

-Skunks can transmit rabies by biting an animal or person.
+Skunks can transmit the rabies virus by biting an animal or human.
 The virus infects the central nervous system and can lead to death if left untreated.
 The District provides inspections and advice to county residents who believe a skunk may be living on their property.
-This service is part of the Rabies Risk Reduction program which facilitates the skunk services in order to reduce the risk of rabies posed by the skunk population in Contra Costa County
+Education is the key service of the Rabies Risk Reduction program.
+Taking the appropriate measures to keep skunks from setting up dens on properties reduces the risk of rabies through contact.